verhas/javageci/FAQ.md

 ## What happens if I reformat the generated code?

 No problem.
 Since Java::Geci 1.2.0 Java source code is compared after a simplified "lexical analysis", so the framework will realize that the generated code is the same as the version that is already in the file.
+This comparator does not treat the code different if there is a change in the Java comments only and also does not care if you happen to change a decimal constant to hexadecimal or to octal or just the other way around so long as long the value of the constant is the same.

 There are some special cases.